Drkay2023/Power_BI_Dashboards/Bank Customer Churn/Customer Churn 001/README.md

 ---

 ##  Key Insights
-- Churn is highest in customers aged *51-60*, especially among females.
+- Churn is highest in customers aged *36-50*, especially among females.
-- Non-active members and those without credit cards show higher churn tendencies.
+- Non-active members and those with credit cards show higher churn tendencies.
 - Geographic variation suggests targeted regional retention campaigns.
 - Churn is highest in Germany and lowest in Spain.
 - France has the highest number of customers.
+- Highest churn rate was recorded with customers who had used all the bank's products with the churn rate increasing with increasing product range.
-- Highest churn rate was recorded with customers with one year tenure range with the churn rate decreasing with increasing tenure range.
+- Highest churn rate was recorded with customers with 0-1 year tenure range with the churn rate decreasing with increasing tenure range.

 ---